Last updated on July 30th, 2018 at 07:31 am

 Sometimes I struggle to focus on my duties.
 However, I practice every day, trying to eliminate useless thoughts, and my concentration has improved over the years.
 I still continue working on it though, trying to eliminate distractions in work.

 Question nr.
 9: What are your goals in five years time?

 Hint: Every responsible person has some goals.
-When recruiters ask you about your goals and dreams, first of all they want to hear that you have some goals and dreams.
+When recruiters ask you about your goals and dreams, first of all they want to hear that you have some.

-Hint: Employers try to find out if you have just “gone to the job”, or if you actually tried to achieve something with your work.
+Hint: Employers try to find out if you have just “gone to the job” (or to the school), or if you actually tried to achieve something with your work.

-If possible, speak about your achievements from the perspective of an employer (helping them to find new customers, helping them to improve their reputation, building good atmosphere on the workplace, etc), not about from your own perspective (getting promoted, earning a degree or certification, etc).
+Whenever possible, you should speak about your achievements from the perspective of an employer (helping them to find new customers, helping them to improve their reputation, building good atmosphere on the workplace, etc), rather than achievements from your own perspective (getting promoted, earning a degree or certification, etc).

-If you have no other option, however, you can talk about personal promotion, employee of the month award, or other recognition of your good work.
+If you have no other option, however, you can talk about personal promotion, employee of the month award, or other recognition of your good work for the employer.

-If you apply for your first job, you can speak about achievements from personal life.
-For example, a chain smoker who managed to quit smoking recently shows their strong determination and will, narrating how they managed to quit smoking.
+If you apply for your first job, however, you can speak about achievements from your personal life.
+For example, a chain smoker who managed to quit smoking recently shows their strong determination and will.

 When I worked as a Sales Manager at ABC Inc., my sales volume grew by twenty percent or more each year.
 No other sales representative achieved similar results, and nobody helped their business as much as I did.